Fobal/zoogenes-unreal/README.md

 Control Rig: Includes a control rig to easily animate the ZooGenes.
 It's in early version.

-Full Compatibility: Designed for easy integration into both new and existing UE5 projects, c++ or blueprints only!
+Full Compatibility: Designed for easy integration into both new and existing UE5.2+ projects, c++ or blueprints!

 # Getting Started